 Another thing that can make the migraines worse is lack of sleep.
 As previously mentioned, being exposed to too much light at night interferes with your natural sleep-wake cycle, which makes you wake up earlier than you intended, thereby causing a bad headache.

 From everything that has been mentioned, there is no question that sleeping with the lights on has an adverse effect on your health.
 Over time, the issues that arise from exposure to light at night can snowball into sleep disorders such as insomnia.

 Here’s how it can happen.
 When your body has low melatonin, your sleep quality suffers.
 You don’t feel well-rested because you find yourself waking up in the middle of the night, not just once but numerous times.
 The lack of rest causes you to get migraines as soon as you wake up in the morning.
 Sooner or later, a pattern like this will develop into insomnia.

 When you haven’t had a good sleep for quite a while, it’s not only your physical state that suffers, but your mental state as well.
 Several studies have proven the direct correlation between insomnia and depression, and the worst part is that it’s often a vicious cycle.

 When you have insomnia, you don’t feel well emotionally, so you end up with depression.
 In turn, this depression makes it harder for you to fall asleep and worsens your already existing insomnia.

 Wellcare is here to help you get better sleep.
-From heating cushions, heating pads to electric blankets, we have a range of solutions designed for your maximum warmth and comfort while sleeping.
+From snuggly heating cushions, electric foot warmers to electric blankets, we have a range of solutions designed for your maximum warmth and comfort while sleeping, this is known as the BBC (Best Bed Climate) Design.
 Our products are also manufactured using only high-quality materials to ensure your complete safety.

 So, what are you waiting for?
 Go ahead and Grab a Wellcare product today.